aws-solutions-library-samples/guidance-for-configuring-virtual-calls-on-salesforce-using-amazon-chime/README.md

 After you deploy a Partner Solution, confirm that your resources and services are updated and configured—including any required patches—to meet your security and other needs.
 For more information, refer to the Shared Responsibility Model.

+## Cleanup

+To remove the Partner Solution, you can delete the entire CloudFormation stack.

+1. In the AWS Management Console, choose **Services > CloudFormation**.
+2. Choose the existing Virtual Care stack.
+3. Choose **Delete** to remove.